Tim Montgomerie: Since 2010

-Montgomerie continued to edit ConservativeHome alongside others including co-editor Jonathan Isaby, assistant editor Joseph Willits, deputy editor Matthew Barrett, and Isaby's replacement, former Conservative MP Paul Goodman After the 2010 general election Montgomerie wrote a report that was critical of David Cameron's election campaign, entitled "Falling short".
+Montgomerie continued to edit ConservativeHome alongside others including co-editor Jonathan Isaby, deputy editor Matthew Barrett, and Isaby's replacement, former Conservative MP Paul Goodman After the 2010 general election Montgomerie wrote a report that was critical of David Cameron's election campaign, entitled "Falling short".

-Montgomerie has promoted the Cultural Marxism conspiracy theory and wrote in The Times in 2013, "The 20th century was far from an overwhelming victory for the right.
+Montgomerie has promoted the Cultural Marxism conspiracy theory, writing in The Times in 2013, "The 20th century was far from an overwhelming victory for the right.
 Though revolutionary Marxism died, its fellow traveller, cultural Marxism, prospered."

 Through his prominence with ConservativeHome, Montgomerie wrote frequent articles on Conservative politics for The Guardian and The Times, and occasionally for the Daily Mail, The Independent, and the Financial Times.
 In April 2011, he became a columnist for The Sunday Telegraph, but in October of the same year, Montgomerie resigned from his column, after a series of attacks on him by the Mandrake column in The Daily Telegraph, its sister paper.
 Montgomerie wrote that a tweet critical of the Daily Telegraph editor Tony Gallagher had started the attacks.
 Montgomerie became a columnist for The Times soon after.

-In February 2013, Montgomerie announced that in April that year he would join The Times as comment editor, replacing Anne Spackman, but maintained a role as an "advisor" and weekly blogger for ConservativeHome.
+In February 2013, Montgomerie announced that in April that year he would join The Times as comment editor, replacing Anne Spackman, but maintained a role as an "adviser" and weekly blogger for ConservativeHome.

+On 17 February 2016, Montgomerie temporarily resigned his membership of the Conservative Party, citing the leadership's stance on Europe, which was then supportive of EU membership.

-He founded the online magazine UnHerd in 2017.
+Montgomerie founded the online magazine UnHerd in 2017.
 The site initially published conservative pieces on capitalism and in support of Brexit.
 On 25 September 2018, he announced that he had left UnHerd.